 It’s a light process, and the size of the associated file is usually less than 1MB in size.
 It doesn’t utilize a lot of system resources while running in the background.

-What is atieclxx.exe and why does it run at startup
+What is atieclxx.exe in Task Manager and why does it run at startup

 The atieclxx.exe process is a part of AMD External Events and is associated with the ATI External Event Utility for Windows It manages the ATI hotkey feature on your system and is set to run at startup.